-The Genetic Counseling Internship at Mayo Clinic in Arizona.
-The program provides experience working with a genetic counselor that will enable students to complete a rotation requirement of their respective genetic counseling graduate school training program.
-Students will work one–on–one with a genetic counselor and be able to initially observe multiple types of genetic counseling cases and later actively participate in the genetic counseling session.
-In addition, students enrolled in the internship program will be able to work with a genetic counselor to obtain the comprehensive clinical knowledge and skills needed to be a genetic counselor.
+The Genetic Counseling Internship includes experiences in cancer genetics, adult-onset conditions and research.
+Initially, students observe multiple types of genetic counseling cases, and later are expected to actively participate in the genetic counseling session.
+In addition, students enrolled in the internship work one-on-one with a genetic counselor in order to obtain the comprehensive clinical knowledge and skills needed to be a genetic counselor.

-The Scottsdale Campus is centered around a beautiful five-story outpatient clinic.
-This modern facility contains 240 exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, a pharmacy, a patient-education library, an endoscopy suite and a 188-seat auditorium for patient, staff and student education programs.
-Services in more than 66 medical and surgical disciplines are provided, including programs in cancer treatment and organ transplantation.
+The Mayo Clinic campus in Scottsdale is centered around a beautiful, five-story outpatient clinic.
+This modern facility contains extensive exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, pharmacy, patient education library, endoscopy suite, and a 188-seat auditorium for patient, staff and student education programs.
+Services in numerous medical and surgical disciplines are provided, including outstanding programs in cancer treatment and organ transplantation.